BLSQ/iaso/docs/pages/dev/how_to/planning-pipeline-integration/planning-pipeline-integration.en.md

 **Benefits of this approach:**
 - **Multitenant Support**: Each pipeline run can connect to different Iaso instances
-- **Direct Authentication**: Uses session tokens instead of username/password
+- **Flexible Authentication**: Automatically detects and uses sessionid cookies or CSRF tokens
 - **Better Performance**: No dependency on OpenHexa's connection management
 - **Error Handling**: Proper connection testing and error reporting
-- **Flexibility**: Easy to extend for other API endpoints
+- **Security**: Uses existing session-based authentication without exposing credentials
+- **Fallback Support**: Works even when sessionid cookies are HttpOnly by using CSRF tokens

 ### Task Status Updates